Can’t make it to the Village for the Challenge for Hope? Take on the Virtual Challenge!

-Too far from the Village to attend the Challenge for Hope?
-Then join a team of Village supporters from around the world by taking on the Virtual Challenge!
-No matter where you are, you can help the families at Give Kids The World and support our mission.
+You can join a team of Village supporters from around the world so that no matter where you are, you can help the families at Give Kids The World.

-Take on the challenge in your own way!
 You can walk a 5K, cycle, skip rope, swim, whatever challenge you want to set yourself, from anywhere in the world.
-All Virtual Challengers will receive a limited edition Challenge for Hope medal.
-Medals and incentives will be mailed a week after your challenge takes place (if you are holding your own Challenge event, please email email@example.com for more information).
+Virtual Challengers receive a limited-edition Challenge for Hope medal.
+Medals and incentives will be mailed after your challenge takes place.
+If you organize your own local Challenge for Hope event, please email Omar Elkalyoubie at email@example.com for more information.

 Select your VIRTUAL CHALLENGER option here:

 After participating in the 2015 Gingerbread Run, loyal Give Kids The World champion Kristina was eager to race again the next year.